-We’ve said it once and we’ll say it again – Netflix is on the brink of world domination.
+We’ve said it once and we’ll say it again: Netflix is on the brink of world domination.
 In the latest news to come from the Netflix monopoly, the streaming behemoth is planning on placing one of those plastic red hotels (metaphorically speaking, of course) on West Hollywood’s famed Sunset Strip by setting up a series of advertisement billboards in the area.
-According to Reuters, Netflix – already a heavy advertiser on the strip – will soon own up to 35 billboard displays on roughly two dozen structures.
+Netflix – already a heavy advertiser on the Strip – now owns 35 billboard displays on roughly two dozen structures.

 The deal will signify Netflix’s latest move to demonstrate its power as the leading Hollywood producer and distributor, kicking off competition from other entertainment powerhouses.
 As Reuters outlined, the new strategy calls for Netflix to use the billboards in house, meaning ads will be left out for rivals such as HBO and Showtime, both of which currently promote shows on Regency billboards in the area.

 If the deal goes through, the boards will be a physical representation of Netflix’s takeover of the industry, portraying a company that is beating out all competition and standing tall against its competitors.
 Should other networks be scared?
 Absolutely.
 In the words of reporter Julia Alexander, “Netflix’s goal is clear — to dominate the television landscape — and networks like CBS, FX, and ABC are terrified.”

 Figures showed that Netflix had once again beat expectations, having hit 125 million subscribers worldwide between January and March 2018.
 During the same period, the company invited 7.4 million new subscribers – a new record in the first quarter – and in the following few weeks, over 50% of its audience was found to be outside of the US.
 Netflix proudly noted to investors that quarterly revenue grew 43% year over year in Q1, marking “the fastest pace in the history of our streaming business.”